List of Marvel Comics characters: N: Supreme Power

 Nuke is introduced as Al Gaines, a young, severely depressed man living underground in a fallout shelter alone because his body emits high levels of radiation he cannot control.
-General Alexander offers him a suit that will control his radiation output in return for fighting Hyperion, whom General Alexander blames for his condition.
+General Alexander offers him a suit that will control his radiation output in return for fighting Hyperion, whom Alexander blames for his condition.
+Nuke goes on to join the government's Squadron Supreme.

-In a fight with Hyperion, the combination of Hyperion's eye-beams, Nuke's radiation blast, and Arcanna Jones' quantum alterations creates a brief and unexplainable skip in reality that sends Gaines, Jones, Emil Burbank, and Raleigh Lund two years into the future.
-In this alternate future it is mentioned that Doctor Spectrum killed him at some point.

-Nuke joins the government's Squadron Supreme.
-During a session in which all the Squadron members are asked to fill out information about themselves, Nuke's parents are revealed deceased.
-In the first mission he is high up in the sky to be used as a tactical nuke, the person of last resort.

 Nuke in other media

-Nuke appears in Avengers Assemble, voiced by Phil LaMarr.
+The Squadron Supreme version of Nuke appears in Avengers Assemble, voiced by Phil LaMarr.
 This version is an alien and a member of the Squadron Supreme.
-The group battles the Avengers before being defeated and imprisoned in the Vault.

 Null

 Null, also called Null the Living Darkness, is a demon and enemy of the Defenders and the Squadron Supreme.
 It was created by J. M. DeMatteis and first appeared in Defenders #103 (October 1981).

 Null is a demonic entity created from the negative impulses of the S'raphh, an extinct angelic species.
 It battled, and was seemingly destroyed by, the Defenders and the Squadron Supreme.